High Park North: History

-HIgh Park North exists within the traditional territories of the Missisauga Anishinaabeg.
+High Park North exists within the traditional territories of the Mississauga Anishinaabeg.
 The area however has also been home to Huron-Wendat and Haudenosaunee nations throughout history.
 High Park North exists on part of an old trading trail that led down toward the lake.
 This trail is the namesake for Indian Road, Indian Road Crescent, and Indian Grove.

 High Park North falls entirely within the boundaries of the town of Toronto Junction, which was purchased from the Keele estate in 1882 by Daniel Clendenan who subdivided the farm and racetrack for a residential district (now called High Park North) to serve the Junction commercial district.
 As Bloor Street was still an uneven and a mostly undeveloped street, early housing in the area was concentrated to the north and east, where it was easier to access the stores and industry along Dundas Street.
 High Park Avenue in particular was the site of many early homes of the Junction wealthy, as was modern Evelyn Crescent; many of these houses are still standing.
 High Park North emerged as a neighbourhood once Bloor Street was widened and evened out following World War I, when most of the residential homes which still exist today were built.